tamadate/Particle_trajectory/README.md

 ~~~
 dragModel Singh
 ~~~
+4. Turbulent dispersion <br>
+"Dispersion" mention the turbulent dispersion and syntax is Yes or No.  On the turbulent flow, the eddy repeat the generation and dissipation which make flow random.
+One of the approach to treated turbulent flow as a steady state is RANS model approach, e.g., k-$epsilon$This code can include the effect of this random eddy based on the turbulent kinetic energy (k) and the this method (https://arc.aiaa.org/doi/10.2514/3.62687). by the turbulent flow.
+When the turbulent exist on the flow field, it never becomes steady state flow but the RANS model
 FroudeKrylov: Yes/No
 observeTime: $value (unit is second)
 startDir: directory name (e.g., 20000 if the ending time of CFD is 20000)